The making of an illustrated book cover

-After a few days, I emailed Steve a PDF with four drafts.
-He had asked to see rough sketches, so some parts were definitely left less than polished.
-This allowed me to explore several potentially labour intensive ideas without spending too long on ones that might be abandoned.
+After a few days, I emailed Steve a PDF with some options.
 When sending out drafts, I don’t usually explain myself in length.
 Even an early draft needs to be on a level where you can easily imagine how the finished artwork might look like.
 These were the options I sent.

 Option 1: The onventional style, characters within a scene.

-Option 3: A cross between options 1 and 2, with the location in focus.
+Option 3: A hand-drawn style with the title in focus.

-Steve and Kathy consulted their friends and readers and chose the option no.1.
+Steve and Kathy consulted their friends and readers and chose the option 1.
 I don’t actually believe there is one right choice.
-I don’t send out three or four options as a test.
 They all have merits.
 Each direction could work, but they most likely appeal to slightly different demographics.
 The best way to choose the right one is to show the cover concepts to as many of your actual or potential readers as you can.
 Your own opinion counts too, of course.
 But you want to sell as many books as possible, right?
 That’s why testing your cover with the right people becomes absolutely essential.
 They know which one they are drawn to the most.
 It’s a gut reaction.
 Ask them something like ‘which book would you be most interested in reading?’.
 You don’t need to know the reason why.
 Often, people don’t know exactly why they prefer a certain cover, they just do.

 Remember, you don’t have to choose just one design.
 We can go ahead with two designs and you can A/B test them to find out which one performs better.

-When Steve emailed to let me know which design they preferred, he requested a number of amends.
+When Steve emailed to let me know which design they preferred, he requested some amends.
 I won’t list them all here, but see if you can spot what happened between the first, second and third drafts.
 The main thing that changed was the lodge, which they felt needed to be a lot smaller, from a different angle.
-Seen straight on, they said it looked too much like an architectural drawing.
-I hadn’t quite thought about it in those terms myself (head-on illustrations are very common in these types of covers), but the lodge’s size was exaggerated and clashing with the main couple.
 I drew another version from another photo.
 Steve also asked me to add the A-frame cabin that features in the story.